fancompute/ceviche/README.md

 ### Examples

 There are many demos in the `examples` directory, which will give you a good sense of how to use the package.
+There is also workshop material consiting of a series of notebooks available in a [separate repository](https://github.com/fancompute/workshop-invdesign).

 ### Tests